MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-configure-settings.md

   - PowerApps
   - D365CE
 ---
-# Use settings to provide tailored app experiences
+# Use settings to provide customized app experiences

 Settings are solution components that enable makers and administrators to quickly configure apps to provide a customized experience.
-Settings can be used to enable or disable features or configure feature behavior for one specific app or all apps within an environment.
+Settings can be used to enable or disable features or configure feature behavior for a single app or all apps within an environment.

   > [!IMPORTANT]
   > - This is a preview feature and may not be available in all regions.